($1,107) Cost to ship a car from Salt Lake City, UT to Lexington, KY

 The time of the year

-Seasonal demand and weather conditions in both Salt Lake City and Lexington can impact car shipping prices.
+The time of year and weather conditions in Salt Lake City and Lexington play a major role in determining car shipping rates.

 June, September and May are the most pleasant months in Salt Lake City, while January and December are the least comfortable months.